core-wg/too-many-reqs/draft-ietf-core-too-many-reqs.md

-A client MUST NOT rely on a server being able to send the 4.29 Response Code in an overload situation because an overloaded server may not be able to reply to all requests at all.
+A client MUST NOT rely on a server being able to send the 4.29 Response Code in an overload situation because an overloaded server may not be able to reply at all to some requests.

 # Security Considerations {#SecurityConsiderations}

 Replying to CoAP requests with a Response Code consumes resources from a server.
-For a server under attack it may be more appropriate to simply drop requests without responding.
+For a server under attack it may be more appropriate to simply drop requests without responding at all.
+However, dropping requests is likely to cause also well-behaving clients to simply retry the requests.

+As with any other CoAP reply, a client should trust this Response Code only to extent it trusts the underlying security mechanisms (e.g., DTLS {{?RFC6347}}) for authentication and freshness.
 If a CoAP reply with the Too Many Requests Response Code is not authenticated and integrity protected, an attacker can attempt to spoof a reply and make the client wait for an extended period of time before trying again.

+If the Response Code is sent without encryption, it may leak information about the server overload situation and client traffic patterns.

 # IANA Considerations {#iana}